morph-kgc/morph-kgc/examples/README.md

 - The `mapping` file (in _N-Triples_ format).
 - The `configuration` file that has to be provided to Morph-KGC.

-Note that the **paths parameters in the configuration file need to be updated** accordingly.
-Given that this example involves multiple CSV files, the paths to these files are provided in the mapping file with the `rml:source` property, that have to be updated with the correct paths to the CSV files in your system.
+Note that the **_paths_ parameters in the configuration file need to be updated** accordingly.
+Given that this example involves multiple CSV files, the paths to these files are provided in the mapping file with the `rml:source` property.
+The values of this property have to be updated with the correct _paths_ to the CSV files in your system.

 ### Configuration Files
 The directory `configuration-file-examples` contains some configuration files to run Morph-KGC with. [default_config.ini](https://github.com/oeg-upm/Morph-KGC/blob/main/examples/configuration-file-examples/default_config.ini) contains all possible configuration options along with their default values.
 Options that are not provided in the `CONFIGURATION` section will use their default values.
 You can see all the information about configuration files in the [Wiki](https://github.com/oeg-upm/Morph-KGC/wiki/Configuration).